Shaping Collaborations with Algorithms: How Agency and Heterogeneity Criteria Influence Team Formation and Outcomes: Methodology

 \subsubsection{Team Composition}

-Based on Harrison and Klein's diversity typology \cite{Harrison2007-fl}, we operationalized teams' diversity using the Blau index for the following categorical attributes: gender, race, international/domestic, and ethnicity.
-This metric is defined as $1-\sum p_{i}^2$, where $p$ is the proportion of team members who fall into a particular category $i$.
-A low score means that all members fall into the same category, and a high score means that members fall into different categories.
-For numerical attributes (i.e., participants' age and their six project skills), we operationalized teams' diversity using the coefficient of variation.
+To test our composition hypotheses, we operationalized team heterogeneity as variation in members' demographic and task-relevant attributes, following Harrison and Klein's typology \cite{Harrison2007-fl}.
+For categorical attributes collected in the initial survey (i.e., gender, race, international/domestic, and ethnicity), we calculated team heterogeneity using the Blau index as $1-\sum p_{i}^2$, where $p_i$ is the proportion of team members in category $i$.
+A high score indicates that members fall into different categories for that attribute, while a low score means that all members fall into the same category.
+For numerical attributes (i.e., participants' age and their six project skills), we calculated heterogeneity using the coefficient of variation.
 It is defined as the ratio of the standard deviation to the mean of a variable $x$, and its formula is $\sqrt{\sum(x_{i}-x_{mean})^2/n}/x_{mean}$.
-A low score means all members contribute similar levels of the attribute to the team, and a high score means that members contribute different levels of the specific attribute to the team.
+While high scores indicate that members contribute different levels of the specific attribute to the team, low scores indicate that all members contribute similar levels of the attribute to the team.

-The recommendation system normalized all these metrics and averaged them into one metric, the `diversity score.'
-While the system calculated this score for each recommendation, it was only integrated into the algorithm of the fairness-aware condition.
-For our posterior statistical analysis, we averaged gender, age, race, internationality, and ethnicity diversity scores to calculate a ``Surface-Level Diversity Score.''
-In contrast, we calculated a ``Deep-Level Diversity Score'' using each team's average of the six project skills' diversity scores.
-Appendix Table \ref{tab:composition} details the participants' attributes and values that we used to calculate teams' diversity scores.
+The recommendation system normalized all these metrics and summed them into a single metric, the heterogeneity score.
+While the system calculated this score for each recommendation, including the ones in the Self-Assembled teams' condition, it was only integrated into the Nudged condition's algorithm.

+For our post-hoc statistical analysis, we summed the normalized heterogeneity scores for gender, age, race, internationality, and ethnicity to calculate a ``Surface-Level Heterogeneity Score.''
+The ``Deep-Level Heterogeneity Score'' summed the normalized heterogeneity scores for the six project skills.
+Appendix Table \ref{tab:composition} details the attributes and values that we used to calculate teams' heterogeneity scores.